codyaustun/benchmark/results/SUBMISSION.md

 - `misc`: List of other miscellaenous notes, such as learning rate schedule, optimization algorithm, etc.

-To make this more concrete, consider the following JSON files for training,
+An example of a result file for training,
 ```JSON
 {
     "author": "Stanford DAWN",